On Game-Theoretic Risk Management (Part Two) -- Algorithms to Compute Nash-Equilibria in Games with Distributions as Payoffs: Computing Multi-Goal Security Strategies (MGSS)

 Roughly speaking, the basic algorithm to compute MGSS in the sense of \cite[Def.4.1]{Rass2015b} (generalizing precursor work in \cite{Rass2012}).
 For the definition, let $\F\subseteq ^*\R$ be a subset of the hyperreals $^*\R$ that represent probability distributions that are supported within a compact subset of $[1,a]$ for some real number $a$.
 For two $n$-dimensional vectors $\vec x=(x_1,\ldots,x_n),\vec y=(y_1,\ldots,y_n)$, we write $\vec x\preceq_1 \vec y$, if an index $i$ exists for which $x_i\preceq y_i$ (irrespectively of what the other entries do).

 \begin{defn}[Multi-Goal Security Strategy with Assurance] \\ A strategy $\vec p^*\in S_1$ in a two-person multi-criteria game with mixed strategy spaces $S_1,S_2$.
-Let player 1's have a continuous payoff $\vec u_1:S_1\times S_2\To\F^d$.
+Let player 1 be a \emph{maximizer}, and have a continuous payoff function $\vec u_1:S_1\times S_2\To\F^d$.
 A \emph{Multi-Goal Security Strategy with Assurance} (MGSS) with \emph{assurance} is a pair $(\vec v,\vec x^*)$, where $\vec v=(V_1,\ldots,V_d)\in\F^d$ is vector of distributions and $\vec x^*\in S_1$, if two criteria are met: \begin{description} \item[Axiom 1: Assurance] The values in $\vec v$ are the component-wise guaranteed payoff for player 1, i.e. for all components $i$, we have

 with $\equiv$-equality being achieved by at least one choice $\vec q_i\in S_2$. \item[Axiom 2: Efficiency] At least one assurance becomes void if player 1 deviates from $\vec p^*$ by playing $\vec p\neq \vec p^*$.
 In that case, some $\vec q_{\vec p}\in S_2$ exists (that depends on $\vec p$) such that